hemmokarja/Pseudo-VPN/README.md

 - **Infrastructure**: The project uses Terraform to manage AWS resources.
 It deploys an EC2 instance (`t3.micro`) in your chosen AWS region.
 - **SSH Tunnel**: Traffic from your local port `8080` is routed through the EC2 instance using SSH tunneling with a SOCKS proxy.
 - **Scripts**:
-  - `build.sh`: Initializes the AWS resources.
+  - `build.sh`: Initializes the AWS resources and generates the SSH keys needed for connection.
   - `tunnel.sh`: Opens the SSH tunnel.
   - `destroy.sh`: Cleans up the resources after use.